Join a global network of exceptional peers and build life-long relationships through executive retreats and informal events.

 APPLYING FOR THE FELLOWSHIP

 The Millennium Fellowship is open to rising leaders and innovators around the world committed to achieving transformational change in their communities, countries, and professional fields with a global impact.
 Fellows will be at the forefront of the Atlantic Council’s work to promote constructive leadership and create a more secure and prosperous world.
-Through a competitive application process, the Atlantic Council will accept approximately twenty exceptional leaders who are thirty-five years old and under into the second class of Millennium Fellows this spring.
+Through a competitive application process, the Atlantic Council will accept approximately twenty exceptional leaders who are thirty-five years old and under into the third class of Millennium Fellows this spring.

 Millennium Fellowship Time Commitment